ajkneisl/spotkey/README.md

 SpotKey is a lightweight Spotify hot-key manager

 ## How to Use
-Execute the jar.
-It should then open your browser, and a window that should go over your browser.
-When you clcik accept on the Spotify page, it should redirect you to a place where you can view a code.
-Copy that code, and paste it into the opened window. **This requires Spotify Premium**

-You can define specific keystrokes in the SpotKey configuration folder.
-If you're on Windows, you can expect to find this at `%appdata%/spotkey/conf.json`.
-On Linux, this is at `/etc/spotkey/conf.json`.
+Requirements:
+- A Spotify account **with Premium**
+- A Windows or Linux (untested) computer

+1. Execute the Jar
+2. Focus on the newly opened browser window, and accept the Spotify oAuth page.
+3. Copy the code at the redirected tab.
+4. Paste the copied code into the SpotKey window.

+SpotKey should now be active!
+To close or modify the configuration, look for the small icon in the task bar (Windows).

+## Configuration File
+The configuration file is used for defining specific hotkeys.

 The format for the configuration file should be